Malien/issue-viewer/steps-taken.md

 - `Authentication: Bearer undefined` my ass.
 Have I tried restarting the dev server?

 Let's start with the command pallete.
 I've been using radix a lot for these kinds of components from scratch.
 Base-ui is gaining tracktion.
 But honestly let's not dwell on this a lot, and just yoink the one from chadcn/ui.

+...

+aaaaand I went into a zone, and banged out the rest of the project.
+I don't think that much worth metioning hanppened.

+- Use tailwindcss/typography to make comments look beautiful-by-default
+- Provide a syntax highlight pallette
+- Fix styling of GitHub's "snippet" thingy
+- Make a liberal use of Relay's ability to render partially available data for instant transitions
+- Utilize new-ish `@alias`, instead of matching on `__typename`.
+In my experience it generates much better type definitions.
+- Tanstack router's default intent-based preloading is a godsend